TomHW/OpenGD77/readme.md

 > [!WARNING]
 > This is still a work in progress and may not work 100% correctly.

 Repeater book now requires an valid email to make calls and eventually will need an api key.
-More detauks cab ve found here <https://www.repeaterbook.com/wiki/doku.php?id=api&s[]=api>
+More details can be found here <https://www.repeaterbook.com/wiki/doku.php?id=api&s[]=api>

 RepeaterBook to OpenGD77 w/Zones